davidkroodsma/birdsongforthecuriours/scripts/Species_Markdown/10_RcSp.md

 immediate to eventual variety . . .
 It was a mighty fine dawn hour, beginning with a chuck-will's-widow.

 ♫703.
-Here's the best segment from the
-55-minute dawn recording (♫704, below), almost five minutes of superb, close singing by this sparrow.
+Here's the best segment from the entire 55-minute dawn recording (♫704, below), almost five minutes of superb, close singing by this sparrow.
 I love his repeated notes between the songs, four or five descending *dear* notes; at one point he calls 17 times in six seconds (beginning at 2:11).
 Like the dawn singing of so